 There have been reports of leukoencephalopathy following intravenous administration of methotrexate to patients who have had craniospinal irradiation.
-Serious neurotoxicity, frequently manifested as generalized or focal seizures, has been reported with unexpectedly increased frequency among pediatric patients with acute lymphoblastic leukemia who were treated with intravenous methotrexate (1 g/m^2) .
+Serious neurotoxicity, frequently manifested as generalized or focal seizures, has been reported with unexpectedly increased frequency among pediatric patients with acute lymphoblastic leukemia who were treated with intravenous methotrexate (1 g/m2).
 Symptomatic patients were commonly noted to have leukoencephalopathy and/or microangiopathic calcifications on diagnostic imaging studies.

-Chronic leukoencephalopathy has also been reported in patients with osteosarcoma who received repeated doses of high-dose methotrexate with leucovorin rescue even without cranial irradiation.
-There are also reports of leukoencephalopathy in patients who received low oral doses (4-8 mg / week) of methotrexate therapy for rheumatoid arthritis or psoriatic arthritis.
+Chronic leukoencephalopathy has also been reported in patients with osteosarcoma who received repeated doses of high-dose methotrexate disodium with leucovorin rescue even without cranial irradiation.
+There are also reports of leukoencephalopathy in patients who received low oral doses (4-8 mg/week) of methotrexate therapy for rheumatoid arthritis or psoriatic arthritis.

-Discontinuation of Methotrexate Injection BP (without preservative) and Methotrexate Injection BP (with preservative) does not always result in complete recovery.
+Discontinuation of ACH-METHOTREXATE does not always result in complete recovery.

 A transient acute neurologic syndrome has been observed in patients treated with high dosage regimens.
-Manifestations of this neurologic disorder may include behavioral abnormalities, focal sensorimotor signs, including transient blindness and abnormal reflexes.
+Manifestations of this neurologic disorder may include behavioural abnormalities, focal sensorimotor signs, including transient blindness and abnormal reflexes.
 The exact cause is unknown.